CaesuraMedia/PerlFreesound/README.md

     Checks the session file exists, has a current token.
 If no session file, then returns URI to get the initial code from.
-If session file exists and and has not expired then it assumes the authorisation is still ok.
+If session file exists and and has not expired then it checks with Freesound.org for existing authority.
 If the tokens need refreshing and refresh\_if\_expired is set, it attempts a refresh.
 If that's successful, then updates the session file with new oauth tokens.
 Return error if the refresh didn't work (or refreshable but not asked to) - maybe because the authority has been revoked.
 See [http://www.freesound.org/home/app\_permissions/](http://www.freesound.org/home/app_permissions/)
     when logged into Freesound.org.
+Return error if there is no authorisation at Freesound.org.

 - query ( _query-string_ )